Vibrac Corporation

 Vibrac Corporation is a company incorporated in the British Virgin Islands.
-Vibrac have made national newspaper headlines in the United Kingdom for providing multi-million pound financial arrangements with Premier League football clubs.
-Vibrac typically provide Premier League football clubs with a cash advance on guaranteed broadcasting fees.
-As the company are incorporated in the British Virgin Islands it is impossible to determine who the lender is.
-Although the loans have been approved by the Premier League company.
+They have made national newspaper headlines in the United Kingdom for providing multi-million pound financial arrangements with Premier League football clubs, typically providing them with cash advances on guaranteed broadcasting fees.
+Inasmuchas the company is incorporated in the British Virgin Islands it is impossible to determine who the lender is, even though the loans have been approved by the omnibus Premier League company.